python-cachier/cachier/README.rst

 Ignore Cache
 ~~~~~~~~~~~~

-You can have ``cachier`` ignore any existing cache for a specific function call by passing ``ignore_cache=True`` to the function call.
+You can have ``cachier`` ignore any existing cache for a specific function call by passing ``cachier__skip_cache=True`` to the function call.
 The cache will neither be checked nor updated with the new return value.

 .. code-block:: python